seemueller-io/toak/README.md

 ## Development

-This project uses [bun](https://github.com/oven-sh/bun) for it's toolchain.
+This project uses [bun](https://github.com/oven-sh/bun) for its toolchain.
 You should be able to use whatever you want as a consumer of the library.

 ### Building
 ```shell